 - three contrasting standard orchestral excerpts.

 Applicants should prepare an audio or video recording of three repertoire selections that show contrast in musical styles and tempos: songs or opera arias for undergraduate program applicants and only opera arias for the graduate program.
 The recording for screening should include accompaniment.
 Please make certain the recording is of good quality, as the granting of a live audition will depend upon this.
-Applicants will be notified of decisions regarding live auditions by mid-February.
+Applicants will be notified of decisions regarding live auditions by mid-January.

 email@example.com, (215) 717-3117